Bell, Cookson, Carr and Airey: Antecedent and formation

-Bell, Cookson, Carr and Airey was formed at the instigation of Ralph Carr, a wealthy Newcastle upon Tyne merchant having considerable experience in international trade, notabily in Northern Europe and the Americacan colonies.
+Bell, Cookson, Carr and Airey was formed at the instigation of Ralph Carr, a wealthy Newcastle upon Tyne merchant having considerable experience in international trade, notably in Northern Europe and the Americacan colonies.
 Such trade depended, in part, on the handling, administration and settlement of bills of exchange - something Carr became intimately familiar with, and engaged in on his own account.

 Maberly Phillips traces Carr's decision to form the bank back to circumstances arising from the Jacobite rising of 1745, when Charles Edward Stuart sought to regain the British throne for his father, James Francis Edward Stuart.
 After the British forces loss at the Battle of Prestonpans and the occupation of Edinburgh by the Jacobites, the Duke of Cumberland's army moved north through Newcastle, one of the largest towns near the scene of action.
 Money was required in Newcastle to pay the troops, and all the gold that could possibly be gathered, had to be sent to Scotland for similar purposes.
 Ralph Carr availed himself of the business opportunities thus offered; records show that he forwarded to Scotland, at various times, no less than £30,000 in coin, and that he cashed a number of orders raised by Sir John Cope and others.
 The fulfilment of these obligations put him in communication with an Edinburgh merchant and banker, John Coutts, with whom he struck up a friendship; and also with George Campbell, a London banker.
 Phillips specifies that so well did Carr carry out the supply of money to the Duke's army, that after the country had been restored to quietness, Campbell suggested to him the suitability of his forming a bank in Newcastle.
 Carr relates, in a letter, both Campbell's suggestion, and also the notion of starting a bank so as to provide an opportunity for James Coutts, son of the Edinburgh merchant John, who had died by 1751, and who when ill had asked Carr to take care of his sons.